|

 Good Points

-- Generous lifetime maximum payout structure
+- Generous unlimited lifetime maximum payout structure

-- Provides continual coverage for chronic diseases
+- Continual coverage for chronic disease

 - Make sure you understand what the waiting periods are.